wx-zhu/comp456_project/README.md

 To replicate our analysis, follow these steps:
 - Clone the Repository: Use git clone to clone the repository.

-- Data: Download the datasets listed in the Data folder's README from https://www.census.gov/programs-surveys/nsch/data/datasets.html.
+- Data: Download the datasets from https://www.census.gov/programs-surveys/nsch/data/datasets.html.

 - Environment Setup: Set up your environment using R studio and ensure you have the necessary packages installed.